The Ultimate Guide to Payment Methods on Amazon

 That means the Venmo integration will only benefit mobile shoppers within the US, since the app is only available in the US as of writing.
 On the other hand, PayPal mediates international transactions, and it is available in most countries with online money transfers enabled.

-Amazon Could Enable Crypto Payments in the Future
+Could Amazon Accept Crypto Payments in the Future?

 That being said, Amazon itself has expressed interest in the crypto space, as a recent job posting has Amazon eyeing a Head of Digital Currency and Blockchain.
 The job is posted under the company’s Payment Acceptance and Experience department, so it’s less likely that we’re going to see some sort of Bezos-coin, and more likely that shoppers and merchants will be able to transact using crypto in the near future.